SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/office-365.md

 ## Collecting Logs for the Office 365 App

-This page provides instructions for configuring log collection for the Microsoft Office 365 App, as well as providing sample log messages and queries.
+This section provides instructions for configuring log collection for the Microsoft Office 365 App, as well as providing sample log messages and queries.

 ### Log Types